Novaya Gazeta: 2020s; Novaya Gazeta Europe

 In October 2021, Novaya Gazeta's editor-in-chief Dmitry Muratov was awarded the Nobel Peace Prize, alongside Maria Ressa, for their safeguarding of freedom of expression in their homelands.

 Following the start of the 2022 Russian invasion of Ukraine, editor-in-chief Dmitry Muratov stated that the newspaper would publish an edition in both Russian and Ukrainian in solidarity.
 On 4 March 2022, after receiving an official warning from Roskomnadzor, the Russian federal agency responsible for censoring Russian mass media, the newspaper said it would remove materials and cut reporting on the war.
 It published materials from occupied Kherson and other Ukrainian cities.
 On 28 March, after it received another warning from Roskomnadzor, the newspaper announced that it would suspend its online and print activities until the end of the "special military operation".

 On 7 April 2022, as a result of the crackdown, journalists from Novaya Gazeta announced the launch of Novaya Gazeta Europe, with its editor-in-chief, Kirill Martynov, stating that Novaya Gazeta Europe would be independent from Novaya Gazeta "both legally and in practice", with its newsroom consisting of staffers who had left Russia.
 The new outlet would publish articles in other languages aside from Russian, and Martynov stated that the journalists hoped to eventually resume their work in Moscow.
 On 29 April 2022, Novaya Gazeta Europe announced that its website had been blocked in Russia.
 On 15 July, staff launched the magazine Novaya Rasskaz-Gazeta, with its first issue containing analysis of Putin's ideology; however by 24 July, the website was blocked in Russia.

-On 6 May 2022, the first print issue of Novaya Gazeta.
-Europe appeared on newsstands in Riga, Latvia, and online at novayagazeta.eu.
+On 6 May 2022, the first print issue of Novaya Gazeta Europe appeared on newsstands in Riga, Latvia, and online at novayagazeta.eu.
 The print version is published by Rīgas Viļņi in Riga, Latvia.

 On 28 July 2022, Roskomnadzor demanded that Novaya Gazeta's media license be cancelled, claiming that "the editorial office was not providing its editorial statute within the timeframe established by the law on media".
 On 5 September, the Basmanny District Court in Moscow cancelled the newspaper's license in Russia, which Muratov called "political".
 That same month the Russian Supreme Court revoked Novaya Gazeta's online license, making it no longer available on the internet in Russia.

 On 28 June 2023, the Prosecutor-General of Russia designated Novaya-Gazeta Europe as an undesirable organisation.

 As of 2023, the newspaper had a daily print circulation of 108,000, and online visits of 613,000.

 Muratov's Novaya Gazeta first opened an office in Latvia, next in Germany, and, in 2024, in Paris.

 In 2024, the documentary, Of Caravan and the Dogs, was released.
 The film uses videos from several months before the Russian invasion of Ukraine until Novaya Gazeta, Radio Echo of Moscow, and Rain TV closed down and its staff fled to other countries for their safety.

+On 9 April 2026, Russian Police raided the newspaper's headquarters.